-Response from PPDC: A review of current PPDC data does not correspond with internal degradation processes.
-The PPDC will continue monitoring data for potential Drisco 8000 internal pipe wall issues with cracking and brittleness and external degradation of peeling of the pipe.
+Response from PPDC: A review of current PPDC data does not correspond with internal degradation mechanisms.
+PPDC will continue monitoring data for potential Drisco 8000 internal pipe wall issues with cracking and brittleness of the pipe.

 The following questions and responses were reviewed by the PPDC at their June 2021 meeting.
 Question from PHMSA: What does the PPDC database show for butt fusion joint failures overall, and in particular 8 inch to 12 inch?